nohat/dimming/docs/current-state/challenges.md

 4. **Strong Documentation:** Supporting both developers and users through the transition
 5. **Community Engagement:** Coordinating with integration maintainers and gathering user feedback

-While the challenges are substantial, the benefits to Home Assistant's lighting control capabilities justify the investment.
+While the challenges are substantial, the benefits to Home Assistant's lighting control capabilities justify the investment .
 The proposed architecture provides a path to overcome these challenges systematically while maintaining the stability and flexibility that makes Home Assistant successful.

 The next phase should focus on detailed technical specifications and proof-of-concept implementations to validate the proposed solutions to these challenges.
 ````